Sex Therapy London

-Sexual therapy can help with difficulties which are extremely common for both men and women and occur for a variety of reasons.
+We offer sex therapy in London to help with sexual difficulties which are extremely common for both men and women and occur for a variety of reasons.
 They can occur at any point during the sexual response cycle – excitement, plateau, orgasm and resolution – and can be caused by a combination of physical, psychological and situational factors.
 Although sexual difficulties can emerge and then fade as a consequence of life circumstances, longer and more complex issues can have a serious effect on one’s life and relationships.
 Some common sexual difficulties for women include:

 - Painful sex

 Some common sexual difficulties for men include:

 - Premature ejaculation

 With all of these difficulties there are physical factors and medical conditions that can contribute to their cause, and it is worth exploring the medical reasons for any of these issues with a GP.
 However, all of these difficulties may also have psychological causes and consequences.
 For example, issues of pain during sex and loss of desire for women, erectile dysfunction for men, and the inability to orgasm for both men and women, are sometimes related to sexual phobias or painful past experiences, as well as other issues such as stress, low self-esteem, grief, anxiety or depression.